curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 - New AGEBasic functions to query files in the file system.
 To access the most common paths in the game (like the configuration path, cabinet's path, etc.) They are useful in AGEBasic programs.
 #### Bug fixes

-- `CabDBAssign()` function fails when the name of the cabinet is a number: ex: "1942"
+- `CabDBAssign()` function fails when the name of the cabinet is a number: ex: "1942".
+- The player couldn't walk close to a cabinet, the space occupied by the cabinet was miscalculated in the previous version.